reactuate/reactuate/README.md

 We also supplement it with a [Redux extension](https://github.com/acdlite/redux-router) [redux-router@1.0.0-beta7](# ":|dependency").
 Although this one is less stable, we believe it has more comprehensive functionality comparing to [redux-simple-router](redux-simple-router).

-First of all, we want to define a way to create a conformant reducer.
-It is important to have `routerStateReducer` injected as a `router`:
+First of all, we want to define a way to create a conformant reducer:

+* Inject `routerStateReducer` at `router`

 [combineReducers.js]()